Loki-Astari/andvari/README.md

 ## Create a new site

 This description is to build a GitHub Pages site.
 But you can use any github repository as the site.

+In the description below I will use my own site details.
+You should change "Loki-Astari" to your github user name.

 1. Create a "Git Hub Pages repo"

       > [Create-Repo](https://github.com/new)
-      > Use the 'Repository name': &lt;GitHubUserName&gt;.github.io
+      > Use the 'Repository name': loki-astari.github.io
-      > ie. for me this is [loki-astari.github.io](https://github.com/Loki-Astari/loki-astari.github.io).

 2. Install Andvari

-      > &gt; cd &lt;Location Where You Install Stuff&gt;
+      > &gt; cd Location/Where/You/Install/Stuff
       > &gt; git clone git@github.com:Loki-Astari/andvari.git
       > &gt; export PATH=${PATH}:$(pwd)/andvari/bin

 3. Create a Blog Directory

-      > &gt; cd &lt;Location to Create Your Blog&gt;
+      > &gt; cd Location/to/Create/Your/Blog
       > &gt; mkdir MyBlog
       > &gt; cd MyBlog
-      > &gt; andvari init -r https://github.com/GitHubUserName/GitHubUserName.github.io
+      > &gt; andvari init -r https://github.com/Loki-Astari/loki-astari.github.io

 4. Deploy the Default Blog